Gordi42/sweepexp/docs/source/usage/status.rst

 and want to skip entirely.
 Restarting all experiments from scratch every time you encounter an issue wastes time and resources.

-The status mechanism in SweepExp solves this problem by providing a way to monitor and control the progress of your experiments.
-Each experiment is assigned a status, which allows you to track what has been completed, what has failed, and what has been skipped.
+The status mechanism in sweepexp solves this problem by providing a way to monitor and control the progress of your experiments.
+Each experiment is assigned a status, which allows to track what has been completed, what has failed, and what has been skipped.

 What Are the Possible Status Values?